Checking for viruses and cleaning your computer.

 Now you have all the software you need you should

-- DELETE any old backups (not the new one you have just made!) and system restore points.
+- Preserve any old backups and delete all system restore points.
 You dont want to restore a virus!

 - Turn off your router or remove the connection to your computer so it is isolated from the web, and protected from new viruses.